Click here to learn about local plastic surgeons

 Am I a Candidate for Breast Reconstruction?

+Each year, more than 240,000 American women are diagnosed with breast cancer, according to the American Cancer Society.
 Not every woman with breast cancer chooses or even needs breast reconstruction.
-For example, many women may opt for breast conservation surgery (lumpectomy or segmental mastectomy), which removes less breast tissue than a mastectomy.
-These women may not need breast reconstruction.
+For example, many women opt for breast conservation surgery (lumpectomy or segmental mastectomy), which removes less breast tissue than a mastectomy; these women generally do not need breast reconstruction.

 • Your overall health